-How to use the command systemd-nspawn (with examples)
+How to use the command 'systemd-nspawn' (with examples)

-How to use the command systemd-nspawn (with examples)
+How to use the command 'systemd-nspawn' (with examples)

-Use case 1: Run a command in a container
+Run a command in a container:

 Code: